 - Cinnamon – Everything is better with cinnamon.
 This is one of my favorite spices to add to dessert recipes.
 It doesn’t only just perfectly with bananas, but with most fruits.
 You will find it in our apple crumble, in our blueberry crisp, in our cranberry jelly, in our strawberry puree, in our vegan pumpkin cheesecake, as well as in our mixed berries sauce drizzled on top of vegan panna cotta and vegan rice pudding.

 Take a freezer-safe container and scoop the caramel nice cream in it.
 Store it in the freezer for up to 1-2 months.
-Nice creams usually freeze up to a pretty hard consistency, and you’ll need 15-20 minutes at room temperature to get it scoopable.
+Other nice cream recipes usually freeze up to a pretty hard consistency, and you will need 15-20 minutes at room temperature to get it scoopable.
 However, since we added a nice gooey caramel right into the base, it is scoopable right out of the freezer.

 THANK YOU so much for visiting our website.
 Please comment below if you have tried this recipe.
 We LOVE hearing from you!
 If you loved the recipe, please don’t forget to give us a ⭐⭐⭐⭐⭐ RATING.
 We appreciate all of our readers.